AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 See this [notebook](http://htmlpreview.github.io/?https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/analyses/cell-type-ewings/exploratory_analysis/08-merged-celltypes.nb.html) for a summary of how the final cell type annotations were assigned and plots that validate these assignments.

-A TSV file containing the final annotations are stored in S3 at:
+A TSV file containing the final annotations is stored in S3 at:
 `s3://researcher-211125375652-us-east-2/cell-type-ewings/results/final-annotations/SCPCP000015_celltype-annotations.tsv.gz`

 The TSV file contains the following columns: